si-bin/ECE432-Proj/README.md

 Project for ECE432 - Intel 8086 based uComputer

 # License
 NOTE: This is NOT provided with detailed license details.
 This is for a class project and I do not intend to audit license details since they are irrelevant for the scope of the class.
+This is not intended to be a 'release' of my code, it is merely a way to archive and track it.
+I will eventually move it to a private GitLab instance.

 # Module Sources